 Leading up to your procedure:

-A mild sedative may be given one hour before the procedure or through an IV during the procedure.
+A mild sedative may be given 1 hour before the procedure.
+It may also be given through an IV during the procedure.
 This will help you relax.

 Description of the Procedure

-The doctor will be taking x-ray pictures during the procedure to know where the wire and catheter are.
-Dye will be injected into the arteries of the heart.
-This will make the arteries and heart show up on the x-ray images.
-You may feel warm during the dye injection.
+An x-ray tool will show where the wire and catheter are.
+Dye will be passed into the arteries of the heart.
+This will highlight the arteries and heart on the x-ray images.
+You may feel a warm flush when the dye is injected.

-Once in place, the catheter can be used to take measurements.
-Blood pressure can be taken within the heart's different chambers.
+The catheter can then take measurements.
+Pressure can be measured in the heart's different chambers.
 Blood samples may also be taken.
-Multiple x-ray images will be taken to look for any disease in the arteries.
-An aortogram may also be done at this time.
-This step will give a clear image of the aorta.
+Many images will be taken to look for any disease in the blood vessels.
 After all the tests and images are complete, the catheter will be removed.

 How Long Will It Take?